InternLM/lagent/docs/overview.md

 ## How to Use

-Here is a detailed step-by-step guide to learn more about Lagent:
+Here is a detailed step-by-step guide to learn more about LAgent:

 1. For installation instructions, please see [get_started](get_started.md).

-2. We provide several examples to build agents with Lagent in [examples](examples/) by simply run `python examples/react_example.py`.
+2. We provide several examples to build agents with LAgent in [examples](examples/) by simply run `python examples/react_example.py`.